ThePrgs/rating-app-backend/README.md

 ## Prerequisites and getting started
 In order to run the application you need to have Docker and docker-compose installed on your machine.

-When you have docker up and running you need to execute the following step on the command line:
+When you have docker up and running you need to navigate to the project folder that you cloned.
+Final step is to execute the following command that will run our bash script:

-* docker-compose up -d
+* `bash rating-app-backend.sh`

+It will clone two other projects (Vue.js apps - our front side), as well as this one, and store it in /rating-application folder.
+To conclude, it will also run `docker-compose up -d` command.

-After everything has started you have your application running on http://localhost:8081/ and phpMyAdmin on http://localhost:8000/.
+After everything has started you have your application running on http://localhost:8080/, backend on http://localhost:8081/ and phpMyAdmin on http://localhost:8000/.
 You can access the database
 "rating_app" with the following credentials:
 * username: root
 * password: password123